Kids and Energy Drinks: Our Youth’s Latest Health Scare

 The best way to ensure the safety of our children is by educating them, and ourselves, about the risks involved.
 Energy drinks have found shelf space across countless vendors throughout

 the country, and they often hide under the guise of a “health supplement.”
-This is not to say the beverages should be banned or instead labeled as poison, but rather, it’s important for us all to proceed as cautious, thoughtful consumers.
+This is not to say the beverages should be banned or instead labeled as poison.
+Rather, it’s important for us all to proceed as cautious, thoughtful consumers.

 Practicing smart decision-making as we stroll down the aisles of our local grocery store can make all the difference.
 Our bodies are a delicate system, and we should be wary of what we introduce to it.
 Understanding nutritional values and how they affect us, and our children, is essential to leading a healthy, balanced lifestyle.
 Instilling these lessons in our children while they are young can help shape them into more health-conscious individuals as they continue to grow.